echicken/node-papercut/README.md

 An interface to the PaperCut XML web services API

 The server/examples/webservices/java/docs/api/ServerCommandProxy.html file
-should be copied and updated here when PaperCut is upgraded.
+should be copied here and updated when PaperCut is upgraded.

 'npm run scrape' makes papercut_api.json, docs.js from ServerCommandProxy.html

-'npm run docs' generates README.md based on index.js and docs.js
+'npm run docs' generates README.md based on index.js and docs.js (requires jsdoc2md to be installed globally (I should fix that))

 All methods of the PaperCut XML web services API are implemented dynamically based on ServerCommandProxy.html via papercut_api.json.
 Minimal parameter validation is provided on these methods.

+In the case of overloaded methods (eg. adjustUserAccountBalance), only the first method is implemented.

 **Kind**: global class